-Comply with regulations the local agency for workplace health and safety has established.
-Also, verify that the generator is installed in accordance with the manufacturer's instructions and recommendations.
-Following proper installation, do nothing that might alter a safe installation and render the unit in noncompliance with the aforementioned codes, standards, laws, and regulations.
+Comply with regulations the Occupational Safety and Health Administration (OSHA) has established, or with equivalent standards.
+Also, verify that the unit is applied, used, and maintained in accordance with the manufacturer's instructions and recommendations.
+Do nothing that might alter safe application/usage and render the unit in noncompliance with the aforementioned codes, standards, laws, and regulations.